Skip to main content

 • Each PI is allowed to submit only one proposal, under penalty of exclusion

-• Only joint applications that have at least one Ohio State and one researcher from a higher education and research institution in the state of São Paulo, Brazil will be considered
+• Only joint applications that have at least one Ohio State and one researcher from a higher education and research institutions in the State of São Paulo, Brazil will be considered

 FAPESP

-• The PI eligible for FAPESP’s funding under the scope of this call must be employees of a higher education and research institutions in the state of São Paulo and must meet the FAPESP eligibility requirements for the Auxílio à Pesquisa Regular
+• The PI eligible for FAPESP’s funding under the scope of this call must be employees of a higher education and research institution in the State of São Paulo and must meet the FAPESP eligibility requirements for the Regular Research Grant.

-• Proposals must meet the rules and instructions of Regular Research Grant, with the exceptions of funding and duration (item 3)
+• Proposals must meet the rules and instructions of Regular Research Grant, with the exceptions of funding and duration outlined on this web page.

 Ohio State

 • Tenure-track and tenured faculty members at Ohio State are eligible to apply.
 Applications that can show evidence of further seed funding under their colleges will be given priority.
-Moreover, early- and mid-career scholars are particularly encouraged to apply
+Early- and mid-career scholars are particularly encouraged to apply

-• The proposal should include a budget narrative that complies with Ohio State, college, and department requirements is needed.
+• The proposal should include a budget narrative that complies with Ohio State, college and department requirements.
 Please note that equipment expenses should be limited to those that are not available in the applicants’ home institutions

 • Final Report: Recipients are expected to submit a final report (1,000 words) following the end of the funding period.
 The report should include information about project outcomes, future plans and an explanation of how funds were spent